bwogit/CI_PP4_Caiman_Cove/README.md

 | Click on the links in the navigation bar or log | all pages will load| Works as expected |
 |Site is design to be self explanatory|all links explain what to do|work as expected|

+- Acceptance Criteria
+ - When I access the site, I can easily find my way around without confusion.
+ - The main navigation elements, such as the menu and links to key sections, are prominently displayed and easily accessible.
+ - I can navigate to any page of the website, including the homepage, menu, blog, and contact page.
+ - The website layout is responsive, ensuring a good user experience on various devices, from desktop to mobile.

 <details><summary>Show document</summary>
 <img src="docs/testing/user_story_1a.jpg">